brimus-pi/dockerpi-relay/python/bin/README.md

 sprinkler.py - script to run a sprinkler valve with a GPIO controlled relay

-sprinkler_status.py - not wuite working status script for the sprinkler relay
+sprinkler_status.py - not quite working status script for the sprinkler relay